Sahil-Raval1012/psmfinance.ae/replit.md

 ### UI Components
 The application uses a comprehensive design system with:
+- Multi-page navigation with wouter routing (Home, About, Services, Contact)
 - Navigation with smooth scrolling and glass morphism effects
-- Hero section with parallax background and call-to-action buttons
+- Hero sections with luxury positioning and trust-building messaging
+- Owners/Leadership section with professional broker profiles
+- Credentials section showcasing regulatory licenses and achievements
-- Services showcase with grid layout and hover effects
+- Services showcase with premium tier breakdown and detailed features
-- About section with gradient backgrounds and feature highlights
+- About section with company timeline, values, and heritage story
-- Gallery section with responsive image grid
+- Gallery section with luxury-positioned facility images
 - Contact form with validation and submission handling
-- Footer with company information and social links
+- Footer with regulatory compliance messaging

 ## Data Flow